 Why do we have to pay so much for dogs and cats when you’re probably going to euthanize them anyway?

 To properly care for the animals, as well as abide by state laws, certain services must be performed and are quite expensive.

 Why can I not adopt over the phone?

 Our goal is permanent home placement.
 If at all possible, it is better to adopt in person to make sure that this is the right fit for everyone.
-If you are sure that you would like to adopt an animal into your home permanently we would be happy to do the adoption over the phone.

 Why can’t you put more than an hour hold on dogs?

 We would not want an animal to miss an opportunity to find a home if the prospective owner does not show up within the hour.
-Please work with a staff member or Supervisor if there are other circumstances that need to be considered for your adoption.
+Please work with a staff member or manager if there are other circumstances that need to be considered for your adoption.